Agile development at scale. Ensuring a mission-critical launch for London Live. Six months to do it.

-In 2010, the UK Government launched their local TV initiative.
-Major cities, like New York, were already running multiple local television stations, while the UK had none.
+In 2013, the UK Government launched its local television initiative.
+While global cities like New York had multiple television stations, the UK had none.
 With support from the BBC, the government proposed to introduce a similar concept in the UK.

-To achieve this, we wanted to provide a fully-branded player that would allow flawless switching between live and VOD streams and avoid the ‘player-on-a-page’ that viewers are so often presented with.
+To achieve this, we wanted to incorporate a fully-branded video player that would allow flawless switching between live and video-on-demand streams.

 With the taxonomy right from the outset, we proposed that personalisation could then be used to drive content recommendations and discovery, providing user with an experience where “my London is different to yours”.